Jeetshewale/Jeetshewale/README.md

 # 💫 About Me:
 💻 Tech Enthusiast

-🔹 Passionate about Ui-Ux
+🔹 Passionate about business analytics and data-driven decision making.
 🔹 Experienced in R, Python, SQL, and Git
-🔹 Working on data-driven projects & statistical modeling
+🔹 Aspiring to grow into management roles by combining design, analytics, and strategy.

 ## 🌐 Socials: